Boyne Valley Grooved Ware Urn

 Details

-This magnificent replica urn is in the Irish Grooved Ware style, which archaeologists unearthed in abundance at Boyne valley.
-When making this urn, we took inspiration from over 500 sherds of Grooved Ware discovered during an excavation of a circular wooden structure at Knowth and the numerous sherds from Newgrange and Dowth.
+This magnificent replica urn is crafted in the Irish Grooved Ware style, reflecting the abundant Grooved Ware sherds unearthed at the Boyne Valley’s sacred sites.
+When making this urn, we drew inspiration from over 500 Grooved Ware sherds excavated at Knowth, as well as numerous examples from Newgrange and Dowth.

 Materials